netxms/netxms-doc/admin/service-monitoring.rst

    * - Value
      - Description
    * - 0
-     - Success, *target* was connected to an returned expected response.
+     - Success, *target* was connected to and returned expected response.
    * - 1
      - Invalid arguments were passed.
    * - 2